 SPE-GCS Continuing Needs

-The SPE-GCS Scholarship is dedicated to increasing interest in the petroleum industry among graduating high school seniors and retaining students currently enrolled in petroleum-related academic disiplines.
+The SPE-GCS Scholarship is dedicated to increasing interest in the energy industry among graduating high school seniors and retaining students currently enrolled in science and engineering academic disiplines.

 Applications for the 2020-2021 academic year are now being accepted.
 For more details, contact Eric Robken, Scholarship Committee Chair (email@example.com) or click on this link: